 2 Peter 1:3-4, “His divine power has granted to us all things that pertain to life and godliness, through the knowledge of Him who called us to His own glory and excellence, by which He has granted to us His precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.”

-It’s very easy to get caught up in wishing you had what the rich people have.
+Getting caught up in wishing, you had what the rich people have is very easy.
 Lottery lines will prove that true.
 But friends, (he said with three fingers pointing back at himself), we have been granted His PRECIOUS and VERY GREAT promises so that we might become partakers in divinity.
-That means a love and a peace and a joy and a patience and a kindness and a goodness and a faithfulness and a gentleness and a self-control that will cause any “thing” we have to mean nothing considering the overwhelming reality of being right with your Creator!
+That means a love and a peace and a joy and patience and a kindness and a goodness and a faithfulness and a gentleness, and a self-control that will cause any “thing” we have to mean nothing considering the overwhelming reality of being right with your Creator!

 “He who has God and EVERYTHING ELSE has NO MORE than he who has God only.”
 What a bold statement and what a bolder truth.

-Don’t worry about what the Jones’ are doing.
-By God’s grace we have ESCAPED the corruption of sinful desire, Lord willing.
+Don’t worry about what the Joneses’ are doing.
+By God’s grace, we have ESCAPED the corruption of sinful desire, Lord willing.
 The “Danger of Having” is losing sight of His glory and excellence.
 We are free and mighty rich!